 Menu • Quick Links • Search

 Nestled within the George Mitchell Nature Preserve in The Woodlands Township, the Bird Blind Wildlife Observatory is a testament to the power of nature, community, and sustainable design.
-With its completion in the fall of 2024, this project stands as a beacon of hope for both environmental enthusiasts and budding architects.
-It is not merely a structure; it is a sanctuary for birdwatchers and a symbol of a commitment to preserve the environment.
+Completed in the fall of 2024, this project stands as a beacon of hope for both environmental enthusiasts and budding architects.
+It is not merely a structure; it is a sanctuary for birdwatchers and a symbol of a commitment to preserving the environment.

 "To achieve the optimum longevity, sustainability, and desired aesthetic, all but four of the 33 GD/BS projects have been constructed of hot-dip galvanized structural steel.
 Further, the galvanizer has been our preferred vendor/partner for more than 20 years and on 22 of our completed projects." - Patrick Peters, Architect, Professor, UH GD/BS

-The open shade structure boasts a galvanized steel frame that supports columns, roofs, ramps, and vertical walls raised above existing flora and fauna.
+The blind's design features a galvanized steel frame that supports columns, roofs, ramps, and vertical walls raised above existing flora and fauna.
 While wood dominates the surfaces, the galvanized steel frames ensure structural integrity and resistance to wind and moving water.
-The matte gray color of galvanizing blends seamlessly into the natural setting of earthly tones surrounding the structure.
-With the project located in the sweltering Texas heat, and subject to periodic flooding, the structure needed unparalleled coating protection.
-Hot-dip galvanizing stood above all other coating protection systems because of its ability to withstand the harsh environmental climate and maintain corrosion protection for nearly 100 years.
-The project's green building focus necessitated a sustainable solution but also one that could ensure the project’s durability with little additional maintenance.
+The matte gray color of the galvanizing blends effortlessly into the natural surroundings, while its durability offers a vital defense against the intense heat and flooding common in the area.
+With a lifespan of nearly 100 years, hot-dip galvanizing was the ideal choice for this sustainable project, providing long-term corrosion protection with minimal maintenance.

 What truly sets this project apart is its thoughtful design informed by galvanizing.
-The first-year architecture graduate students who collaboratively designed the project quickly grasped the importance of hot-dip galvanizing thanks to a tour at the galvanizer’s plant.
+Architecture graduate students, after touring the galvanizer's plant, grasped the critical role of hot-dip galvanizing in ensuring the building's longevity and resistance to the elements.
 The design considered the intricacies of this coating protection, including scaling, venting, and drainage.
 Pre-welded assemblies were constructed before reaching the site, streamlining the on-site construction process.

 Newly Complete